isaacwisdom/reMouseableApp/README.md

    executable to control your pointer.
 You may have already done this when installing reMouseable.
 3. Go to `System Preferences -> Notifications -> ReMouseableApp` and set the notification settings as you'd like.
 A notification is displayed when reMouseable has started succesfully and is running, I reccomened using `Banners`, and checking `Play sound for notifications` only. reMouseableApp may only appear here after your first succesful run.
+##Disclosure
+This is both my first github project and my first time working with AppleScript, so forgive me if anything is wonky or inefficient!
+If there are any problems, feel free to open an issue or pull request.